Where Did Glory Holes Come From? Who Invented Them? What Is the History of Glory Holes?

-The History of Glory Holes
+The First Recorded Glory Holes

 As I wrote The Hole in the Door, I fell down the fascinating rabbit-warren of clandestine meetings between men as I researched the real-life history of the donated Western Australian Museum’s toilet door.